Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 class Leaf<A>(val node: A): BinaryTree<A>()
 ```

-I use the `open` keyward here to enable inheritance, but this sort of thing would be possible
+I use the `open` keyword here to enable inheritance, but this sort of thing would be possible
  by default in Java or C++.

 Consider what would happen if we wanted to write a function on such a tree.
 I'll write an incredibly simple (non-recursive) one